 Association trees depict relationships

 among words used.
-For instance here’s an association tree from Information Management showing relationships between customer sentiment about a brand:
+For instance, here’s an association tree from Information Management showing relationships between customer sentiment about a brand:

-Analysis provides data visualization insights from multi-dimensional data from a variety of sources, thus providing a 360 view of a customer or prospect.
+The analysis provides data visualization insights from multi-dimensional data from a variety of sources, thus providing a 360 view of a customer or prospect.

 Network Graphs, like this one, show semantic relationships from large, contextual datasets.
 In this graph, you see the relationships between the characters in Les Miserables.

 Data visualization for unstructured data: Software

 New tools for using unstructured data to create data visualizations crop up all the time.
 Some of the big boys, SAP, IBM, SAS, and others have tools that adapt to unstructured data.
 In addition, here are some specific tools for handling unstructured data visualizations:

 Datawatch provides a solution that creates visualizations from structured and unstructured data and, most importantly, integrates across data types and sources.
 Options for data visualization include tables and grids, surface plots, stack graphs, and spread graphs.
 All data visualizations are interactive and they offer a dashboard for integrating across data.
 They offer a free trial and training but don’t display pricing on their website.

 Workday Big Data Analytics provides solutions for data visualization for both structured and unstructured data.

 MarkLogic provides a solution, Tableau, for visualizing structured and unstructured data that doesn’t require coding or IT support.